CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/002-backup-and-restore.md

    ![backup-schedule](../../assets/images/ama/howtos/backup-schedule.png)

-1. On the left hand side, click on **Runbooks**
+1. On the left side, select **Runbooks**
-1. Click on `backup-helm-values` and then schedules on the left side.
+1. Select `backup-helm-values`.
+Then, on the left side, select **Schedules**.
-1. Click on **Add a schedule** and select the one just created and fill in the parameters.
+1. Select **Add a schedule**, and then select the schedule that you've just created.
+Fill in the parameters.
-1. Repeat the process for `backup-cluedin`
+1. Repeat the process for `backup-cluedin`.

 Once this has been set, the automation account should proceed to backup as per your configuration.